Military history of Japan: Jōmon period (14,000–1000 BC)

 The Jōmon period is the time in Japanese prehistory between c.
 14,000 and 1000 BC during which the Japanese archipelago was inhabited by the Jōmon, a hunter-gatherer culture that reached a considerable degree of sedentism and cultural complexity.
 The name "cord-marked" was first applied by the American scholar Edward S. Morse, who discovered sherds of pottery in 1877 and subsequently translated it into Japanese as jōmon.
 The pottery style characteristic of the first phases of Jōmon culture was decorated by impressing cords into the surface of wet clay and is generally accepted to be among the oldest in East Asia and the world.

-Near the end of the Jōmon period (c.
+Near the end of the Jōon period (c.
 1000 BC), villages and towns became surrounded by moats and wooden fences due to increasing violence within or between communities.
 Battles were fought with weapons like the sword, sling, spear, bow and arrow.
 Some human remains were found with arrow wounds.